yuvaldori/gigaspaces-wiki-jekyll/xap100/notify-container.markdown

 The notify event container can be configured to automatically perform a take on the notification data event.
 It can also be further configured to filter out events if the take operation returned `null`.
 (This usually happens when several clients receive this event, and only one succeeds with the take.)

+{%note%}
+Pojo properties should implement `hashcode` and `equals` methods for matching to succeed.(avoid using take on notify when one of the object fields is a  primitive array)
+{%endnote%}

 Here is how the notify container can be configured:

 {% inittab os_simple_space|top %}